yzhuo33/CentroidShiftPredictor/README.md

 ### 1_2 Predict relative permittivity
 Before getting a prediction, you will need to:

-- [Prepare a customized dataset](#Define-a-customized-prediction-set-for-relative-permittivity) named after `to_predict_relative_permittivity.xlsx` to store the composition-structure-property relations of interest.
+- [Prepare a customized dataset](#1_1-define-a-customized-prediction-set-for-relative-permittivity) named after `to_predict_relative_permittivity.xlsx` to store the composition-structure-property relations of interest.

 Then, you can predict the relative permittivity by:

 ```bash
 python relative_permittivity_predictor.py
 ```

-After predicting, you will get a `predicted_relative_permittivity.xlsx` file in the same directory, in which the predicted relative permittivity is provided next to the corresponding composition.
+`relative_permittivity_predictor.py` will automatically read `relative_permittivity_training_set.xlsx` and `to_predict_relative_permittivity.xlsx` to generate a prediction.
+You will then get a `predicted_relative_permittivity.xlsx` file in the same directory, in which the predicted relative_permittivity is provided next to the corresponding composition.

 ### 2 Centroid shift prediction